the inspiration of scripture

 - All Scripture is written by the inspiration of GOD. . .

 Oops, did I misquote it?
 But isn't that what we all think it means?
 We have been taught that GOD told men what to write and then they wrote all scripture, thus, the entire Bible is the word of GOD, every jot and every tittle being free from any error.
-But is that what Paul intended, because that is certainly not what he wrote.
+But is that what Paul intended?, because that is certainly not what he wrote.

 - 2 TIMOTHY 3:16-17 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works.

-As he had been repeatedly warned not to go up to Jerusalem (ACTS 21:4,10-12), evidently many fellow Christians turned a cold shoulder to him after the complete failure of the mission (1:15).
+As he had been repeatedly warned not to go up to Jerusalem (ACTS 21:4,10-12), many of his fellow Christians turned a cold shoulder to him following the complete failure of his mission (2 TIMOTHY 1:15).
 In the face of this setback, Paul sends this letter to one of his most trusted lieutenants, which is intended to admonish and encourage Timothy to not become disheartened or dismayed because of the unfortunate turn of events (1:6-8).
-For a more detailed account on when Paul wrote this epistle, see the Study, Paul's Prison Epistles.

 As such, when Paul wrote the passage about all scripture being given by the inspiration of GOD (3:16), it was with the intent of driving home to Timothy the importance of knowing and trusting the scriptures.
 He was in essence telling Timothy, Don't be too concerned with what looks like human failures, but instead anchor yourself in the scriptures.
 The man of GOD must have confidence and trust the inspired scriptures.
 He must be able to wield this sword of the spirit effectively, disabling the arguments of his adversaries.
-He must know the word of GOD, and study and rightly divide it so as to not be put to shame when he is trying to instruct others (2:15, 25).
+He must know the word of GOD, and study and rightly divide it so as not to be put to shame when he is trying to instruct others (2:15, 25).
+For a more detailed and thorough account on when Paul wrote this epistle, see the Study, Paul's Prison Epistles.

 Having examined the context of the epistle, let us now search and see whether or not the important passage which we are considering is telling us that every word and letter in our Bible was written by GOD?
 Perhaps there is another perspective we would do well to ponder.

-In his book The Life and Work of St. Paul, F. W. Farrar renders this passage as, "every Scripture inspired by God is also profitable for teaching" (page 849), suggesting that Paul was not intending to say that every Scripture was inspired by GOD, but rather that every inspired Scripture was profitable for teaching.
-In other words, if any scripture was given by the inspiration of GOD, then that scripture is profitable for doctrine, reproof and correction, which is instruction in righteousness.
-But on the other hand, there are evidently other scriptures which may very well not have been inspired by GOD.
+In his book The Life and Work of St. Paul, F. W. Farrar renders this passage as, "every Scripture inspired by God is also profitable for teaching" (page 849), suggesting that Paul was not intending to say that all Scripture was inspired by GOD, but rather that every inspired Scripture was profitable for teaching.
+The phrase all scripture in the King James Version, might better be rendered every scripture as in the American Standard Version (see MARK 9:49 EPHESIANS 3:15).

-Let us review in more depth this phrase given by the inspiration of GOD.
 Paul wrote here to Timothy that scripture was given by the inspiration of GOD, or better, GOD breathed, or blown.
 The entire phrase, "given by the inspiration of GOD" is from the one Greek word theopneustos, only used this one time in the Bible.
 The word theo means GOD and the word pneustos is translated by the phrase "given by the inspiration of", or as others render it, "breathed out by" GOD.
 This word pneustos is most probably from the Greek word pneo, which in the Bible always means blow.

 Below is every occasion in the Christian writings where the word pneo is found.